eugeniobenfica/bparticles.js/README.md

 ## Installation

-To use the bparticles.js in your project, simply include the `bparticles.js` file in your HTML:
+To use the bparticles.js in your project, simply include the `bparticles.js` file in your HTML and `bpAnimations.js` in your workspace:

 ```html
 <script src="bparticles.js"></script>